 See also: What Foods Are High in Vitamin D?

 What kind of vitamins should a woman take daily?

 As every woman is unique in their own way, their nutritional needs tend to differ.
 This means, although there is a number of supplements available that are marketed at women, they may not be right for you.

-To know whether or not you should take certain dietary supplements, it’s best to learn more about your vitamin levels by taking a test and talk to your doctor about your options.
+To know whether or not you should take a certain vitamin or mineral supplement, it’s best to learn more about your vitamin levels by taking a test and talking to your doctor about your options.

 See also: Can You Strengthen Your Immune System?

 A vitamin deficiency can occur for a number of reasons, such as low vitamin intake or having a certain medical condition.
 So although some women may need more of one vitamin or mineral during different stages in their lives, there are not specific nutrients that all women lack.